Chimpanzee Trekking Rules – Regulations to Abide by in Uganda

 - Return to Lodge: Your Driver-Guide will meet you and return to the lodge.

 Thank you for reading the COVID-19 Chimpanzee Trekking Rules – Regulations.
-For further Chimpanzee Trekking Information, please look at our Chimpanzee Trekking Information Page.
+Please look at our Chimpanzee Trekking Information Page for further Chimpanzee Trekking Information.
 You will be glad that you did.